Best bird table to encourage wildlife to flock to your garden

 Best ground-feeding bird table

-A metal micro mesh tray that's perfect for birds that prefer to feed on the ground, such as blackbirds, thrushes and robins.
-This tray can hold dry seed mix and nuts or alternatively, wet food such as mealworms.
+Gardman offers a specialist bird table alternative - a metal micro mesh tray that's perfect for birds that prefer to feed on the ground, such as blackbirds, thrushes, and robins.
+This tray can hold dry seed mix and nuts, wet food such as mealworms, and is big enough to fit around nine fat balls.

 Pros